-However, limited attention has been given to a consideration of how mobility changed over time and its variation across space influenced by the shift in government response.
-Kwan (2021) noted that temporal nonstationarity in people’s mobility levels.
-The change in mobility levels has been influenced by the prevalence of government measures, and individually perceived risk and ability to restrict everyday mobility together, all of which are time-varying.
-To further elucidate this issue, we examined the change in mobility throughout government-mandated lockdowns, coping with pre and post-lockdown period (i.e., ±2 months).
+However, limited attention has been given to a consideration of how mobility changed over time and its variation in different phases alongside the shift in government response.
+People’s mobility has been influenced by the prevalence of government measures, and individually perceived risk and ability to restrict everyday mobility together, all of which are time-varying.
+To further elucidate this issue, we examined changes in mobility throughout government-mandated lockdowns added on pre-pandemic and post-lockdown periods (i.e., ±2 months) in this study.

 Data and methods